 “Notwithstanding the foregoing provisions of this article, upon the trial of any person charged with reckless driving where the degree of culpability is slight, the court in its discretion may find the accused not guilty of reckless driving but guilty of improper driving.
 However, an attorney for the Commonwealth may reduce a charge of reckless driving to improper driving at any time prior to the court’s decision and shall notify the court of such change.
 Improper driving shall be punishable as a traffic infraction punishable by a fine of not more than $500.” – Va Code § 46.2-869

-If my client is charged with reckless driving by speed and the judge gives us the option of getting the charge reduced to either speeding or improper driving, here are pros and cons to consider:
+Improper driving is also less points from the Virginia DMV’s perspective.
+Compared to reckless driving, which means 6 demerit points for 11 years on your driving record, improper driving is only 3 demerit points for 3 years and is a traffic infraction, not a criminal misdemeanor charge.
+If my client is charged with reckless driving by speed (one of the types of reckless driving offenses in Virginia) and the judge gives us the option of getting the charge reduced to a speeding offense or improper driving, here are pros and cons of each to consider:

-- Improper driving (3 points which stay on a Virginia record for 3 years) – The points are less and stay on your Virginia record for a shorter period, but if your driving record is ever viewed in the future, a judge will know that you have already received judicial relief on a charge of reckless driving.
+- Improper driving (3 points which stay on a Virginia record for 3 years) – The points are less and stay on your Virginia record for a shorter period, but if you go to court again in the future, the judge will know that you previously received judicial relief on a charge of reckless driving.

-- Speeding at 10-19 mph over the limit (4 points which stay on a Virginia record for 5 years) – The points are more and stay on your record for a longer period, but your driving record will mask the fact that you were charged with reckless driving since a speeding ticket on your record doesn’t show that you were given mercy.
+- Speeding at 10-19 mph over the limit (4 points which stay on a Virginia record for 5 years) – This carries more points and stays on your record longer, but your future driving record will mask the fact that you were charged with reckless driving since a speeding ticket could have been a prepayable offense instead of an act of judicial leniency.